I enjoy giving tips and advice on how to use various computer programs.

-In the following hub I provide a brief tutorial on how to use Microsoft Excel to analyze survey data.
+In this article, I'll provide a brief tutorial on how to use Microsoft Excel to analyze survey data.
 I use two small data sets, the College Rating Survey and the General Social Survey 2008 Extract, to illustrate some basic techniques.
 The examples below should help you to familiarize yourself with some basic tools of analysis that can be applied when analyzing your own survey results.

 Microsoft Excel: The Basics